triphysics/PLATO/README.md

 2. Cophonicity provides a simple way to quantify phonon DOS overlap in a material. see https://en.wikipedia.org/wiki/Cophonicity and reference therein for more details.
 This is been tested with TDEP code but should work with all existing codes.

+3. Atom_Projected_Phonon_Dispersion provies a way to resolve the phonon dispersion in terms of atomic contributions.